-The challenges of digital transition and rapid population ageing are transforming labour markets.
-The use of information and communications technology (ICT) has increased in many sectors, leading to an unsettling change.
-As efficient as they are, digital technologies are likely to widen inequalities in the workforce given existing disparities in ICT skills (figure 3).
-Even in countries with high levels of ICT literacy, up to 40 per cent of the population may lack basic ICT skills, and in countries, such as Pakistan and the Philippines, up to 90 per cent of the population may lack basic ICT skills (ITU, 2021).
-The skills gap is likely to widen inequalities in labour income in the short to medium term, in particular for older persons and rural residents.
+14. The challenges of digital transition and rapid population ageing are transforming labour markets.
+The use of information and communications technology (ICT) has increased in many sectors, leading to unsettling change.
+Even in countries with high levels of ICT literacy, up to 40 per cent of the population may lack basic ICT skills, and in countries such as Pakistan and the